Graph Coloring for Multi-Task Learning: Problem Setup

 Let $\mathcal T=\{T_1,\dots ,T_K\}$ be the set of tasks.
 The model has shared parameters $\theta\in\mathbb R^{d}$ and task-specific parameters $\phi_k\in\mathbb R^{d_k}$ for $T_k$.
 Each task draws examples $(x,y_k)$ from a distribution $\mathcal D_k$ and defines a per-example loss $\ell_k(\theta,\phi_k;x,y_k)$.
 Its population loss is

 We minimize the standard weighted MTL objective

 with nonnegative task weights $w_k$ (default $w_k=1$).
 Note that, for simplicity in later sections, we absorb $w_k$ into the per-task gradient estimates.
 This is permissible since positive scalings do not change cosine signs or the induced conflict graph.
+We write $\mathcal L_k(\theta,\phi_k;\mathcal B)$ for the corresponding weighted mini batch loss.

 At step $t$, for any task $k$ that is active we compute stochastic gradients on a mini-batch $\mathcal B_k^{(t)}\subset\mathcal D_k$: